lm-sys/lm-sys.github.io/blog/2023-06-22-leaderboard.md

 - The [Arena Elo calculator](https://github.com/lm-sys/FastChat/blob/main/fastchat/serve/monitor/elo_analysis.py),
 - The MMLU is based on [InstructEval](https://github.com/declare-lab/instruct-eval/blob/main/mmlu.py) and [Chain-of-Thought Hub](https://github.com/FranxYao/chain-of-thought-hub/tree/main/MMLU).

-If you wish to see more models on leaderboard, we invite you to [contribute](https://github.com/lm-sys/FastChat/blob/main/docs/arena.md#how-to-add-a-new-model) or [contact us](mailto:lmsysorg@gmail.com) to provide us with API access.
+If you wish to see more models on leaderboard, we invite you to [contribute to FastChat](https://github.com/lm-sys/FastChat/blob/main/docs/arena.md#how-to-add-a-new-model) or [contact us](mailto:lmsysorg@gmail.com) to provide us with API access.